 A factor that has also contributed a lot to the rise of the Internet of Things, certainly in a context of the industrial IoT and smart buildings, to name a few, is the convergence of IT and OT (Operational Technology) whereby sensors, actuators and so forth remove the barriers between these traditionally disconnected worlds.

-The flavors of IoT: the Industrial Internet of Things
+IoT for industrial markets: the Industrial Internet of Things (IIoT)

 The Internet of Things, the Internet of Everything, the Consumer Internet of Things, so many terms that it becomes confusing.

 The main value and applications are found in the so-called Industrial Internet of Things or IIoT.
 In all honesty one of the main reasons why we started talking about the Industrial Internet of Things is to distinguish it from the more popular view on the Internet of Things as it has becoming increasingly used in recent years: that of the consumer Internet of Things or consumer electronics applications such as wearables in a connected context or smart home applications.

 The Industrial Internet of Things is defined by the Industrial Internet Consortium as ‘machines, computers and people enabling intelligent industrial operations using advanced data analytics for transformational business outcomes” as you can also see in the infographic below.

 What industries are covered?
 Some people mainly look at ‘heavy’ industries such as manufacturing, oil and gas, transportation.
 Others also add ‘less heavy’ smart city or smart agriculture applications into account.
 Sometimes there is a bit a thin line because of course you can also have very simple applications in smart cities.

 What is crucial in the Industrial Internet of Things or IIoT is the mentioned integration (of the worlds of) IT (information technology) and OT (operational technology).

 For now, IIoT is the most important segment in IoT, much more than consumer applications, for instance.